dagadbm/load-monitoring-challenge/README.md

 Although the code coverage is not too high, and not everything was tested.
 I think the most important features were tested.
 The most important test is being done on Notification.test.tsx.

+## Production Readiness

+The code can always be improved.
+I could have a better more separate folder structure.
+More catchy UI/UX.
+Better time display handling (0.5 minutes).
+Probably handle some edge cases around the timestamps being exact giving room for a small epsilon timestamp to its not exact.
+The back-end of course in production could not be used because that would assume the user would have a server running.